 Stockpile is an online investing platform that lets new users get started with just $5.
 I’m detecting a pattern here.

 On Stockpile, you can buy fractional shares of upwards of 1,000 stocks and ETFs.
-Stockpile is free to sign up for, but the service does charge a 99-cent fee on each trade.
+Stockpile is free to sign up for the first month, but the service charges a $4.95 monthly membership fee after the free trial period.